Have you ever been in bad situations? Of course you have – we all have.

 Well, that’s up to you.
 The trigger that makes you feel uncomfortable in a certain situation can only be recognized by you.
 Nobody else can show you that trigger.

-Discovering the trigger will help you become more conscious about the bad situations you’ll encounter in the future.
+Discovering the trigger will help you become more conscious of the bad situations you’ll encounter in the future.

 Right after that, you’ll have to force yourself to smile.